fleschutz/PowerShell/Docs/export-to-manuals.md

 ## export-to-manuals.ps1 - Exports all scripts as manuals

-This script exports the comment based help of all PowerShell scripts as manuals.
+This PowerShell script exports the comment based help of all PowerShell scripts as manuals.

 ## Parameters
 ```powershell